Guided MRI Reconstruction via Schr\"odinger Bridge: Experiments

 \subsubsection{Direct Reconstruction Experiments}

-We also compared $\mathbf{I}^2$SB with reconstruction methods without guidance. \figref{fig: direct} shows the reconstruction results using ISTA-Net, DDPM, AdaDiff, FDB, and $\mathbf{I}^2$SB-inversion at $R = 11.2$.
-ISTA-Net and DDPM exhibit aliasing artifacts in their reconstructed images, as highlighted in their respective error maps.
-Compared to $\mathbf{I}^2$SB-inversion, AdaDiff and FDB show larger reconstruction errors. $\mathbf{I}^2$SB-inversion achieves the highest quantitative metrics and superior reconstruction quality. \figref{fig: 14_direct} shows the reconstruction results at $R=14.4$.
-At this high acceleration rate, aliasing artifacts appear in the images reconstructed by ISTA-Net, DDPM, AdaDiff, and FDB.
-In contrast, $\mathbf{I}^2$SB-inversion maintains high reconstruction quality and achieves the best quantitative metrics.
-The average quantitative metrics are summarized in Table~\ref{tab: direct expriments}, where $\mathbf{I}^2$SB-inversion consistently outperforms the other methods.
+Fig.~\ref{fig:direct_11.2} shows the results of different direct reconstruction methods on the brain dataset at R = 11.2.
+The conventional CG-SPIRIT method exhibits aliasing artifacts and noise amplification.
+The unrolling methods, ISTA-Net, MoDL, and VN, effectively suppress noise but introduce image blurring.
+The diffusion-based methods, including DDPM, Score-MRI, PPN, and AdaDiff, yield larger reconstruction errors compared with $\mathrm{I}^2$SB-Inversion.
+It is worth noting that the inferior performance of PPN relative to DDPM primarily arises from using fewer denoising steps to accelerate generation, resulting in slightly reduced reconstruction accuracy.
+FDB produces aliasing artifacts due to the absence of a guidance image.
+In contrast, $\mathrm{I}^2$SB-Inversion achieves the best quantitative metrics and superior reconstruction quality.
+Fig.~\ref{fig:direct_14.4} shows the reconstruction results at R = 14.4.
+At this high acceleration rate, aliasing artifacts become evident in the reconstructions produced by both unrolling-based and diffusion-based methods.
+In contrast, $\mathrm{I}^2$SB-Inversion maintains high reconstruction quality and achieves the best quantitative metrics.
+The average quantitative results with R = 11.2 and 14.4 are summarized in Table~\ref{tab:direct_brain}, where $\mathrm{I}^2$SB-Inversion consistently outperforms all other methods.